netsells/laravel-geoscope/README.md

 ### Configuration

-When adding the `GeoScopeTrait` to your models you can define the latitude, longitude and distance units to be used by the trait in the geoscope.php config file.
+When adding the `GeoScopeTrait` to your model you can define the latitude, longitude and distance units to be used by the trait in the geoscope.php config file.

 ```php